lichsimo/Pihole/README.md

 ## Adlist
 At the moment i am using 56 adlists.
 All sorted inside adlist.txt.
-Together there are more than 2.5 million entries Domains on Blocklist 2020.30.12
+Together there are more than 2.5 million entries inside these lists.

+Domains on Blocklist 2020.30.12

 ![DomainsOnBlocklist](https://raw.githubusercontent.com/lichsimo/Pihole/master/Image/DomainsOnBlocklist.png)